 As a young man living in Guildford in 1984, I purchased a copy of the new edition of The White Goddess by Robert Graves.
 I was already interested in Celtic mythology and folk tales, in early British pagan beliefs and in the complex web of myth and story found in the Arthurian legends and in James Frazer’s The Golden Bough.

 Graves’ book immediately caught my imagination.
-I know now that by academics it is seen as a work of fiction (see, for example, https://en.wikipedia.org/wiki/The_White_Goddess) but the poetic blend of literature, archaeology and belief sparked my imagination, partly because it confirmed to me themes that already had a powerful resonance.
+I know now that by academics it is seen as a work of fiction, but the poetic blend of literature, archaeology and belief sparked my imagination, partly because it confirmed to me themes that already had a powerful resonance.
 I was spending many hours walking alone of the Surrey Downs, and the infusing with myth and magic of ordinary landscape features such as elder trees and hawthorns was inspiring and exciting.
 The white blossom of these two bushes, the strong, cloying scent, and (most particularly) the link between the elder and fairy lore made a lasting impression upon me.
 In due course I came to realise the powerful links that have always existed between fairies and plants– with certain trees and flowers having particularly strong associations.

 I had read in Katherine Briggs’ book, A dictionary of fairies, about the ‘old lady of the elder tree.’
 The lady demands respect: if you wish to take wood from the tree, you must ask permission; if you fail to do so, misfortune will befall you- your cattle may die and your barn burn down.
 For me this traditional figure transmuted into ‘our lady of the elder tree’, the guardian female spirit of the summer hedgerows.
 The magical status of the elder, the Celtic scawen, was further augmented by Graves’ descriptions of the elder in the Celtic calendar and I began to weave my own personal myth around this archetypal British fairy tree.